OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 .. image:: graph/UnivariateSaturatedModel.png

-..
-    With RAM path specification, and raw data input, OpenMx has a default model for the means, in which every observed variable has a free parameter for its mean [NB this should change in future versions to require means model].

 The only change required is in the ``mxData`` command, which now takes either an R matrix or a data.frame with the observed data as first argument, and the ``type="raw"`` as the second argument.

 .. code-block:: r